Jon Budmayr: Iowa

 In 2022 he became an offensive analyst for Iowa.
 Among his responsibilities were helping Iowa offensive coordinator Brian Ferentz with coaching quarterbacks.
 "He's been a tremendous resource," Brian Ferentz said of Budmayr.
 “He’s been a tremendous addition," Ferentz continued.
 "A lot of good ideas, a lot of good input.”
 Budmayr introduced a "matrix" style of learning for Iowa quarterbacks, including two-year starter Spencer Petras.
 Before Budmayr arrived on campus, Petras threw for 10 touchdowns and 9 interceptions with a 117.3 passer rating.
 Under Budmayr and Ferentz's instruction, he dropped to 5 touchdowns and 5 interceptions on a 109.8 rating.
 His completion percentage dropped from 57.3% to 55.9%.
 Iowa finished 123rd out of 131 teams in total passing offense at 156.7 yards per game.
 Budmayr recruited two transfer quarterbacks he had previous relationships with, Cade McNamara from Michigan and Deacon Hill from Wisconsin.

 In 2023, Budmayr was a "special assistant to the head coach" and continued to assist Brian Ferentz with quarterbacks.
 Iowa finished 132 out of 133 FBS teams at 15.4 points per game.
 Iowa was 130th in passing yards per game at 118.6 yards per game.
 McNamara, before suffering a season-ending injury, finished with his worst collegiate passer rating.
 His 2021 season as Michigan's starting quarterback saw McNamara throw for 15 touchdowns and 6 interceptions, with a 141.9 passer rating under quarterbacks coach Matt Weiss.
 Under Ferentz and Budmayr at Iowa, he dropped to 4 touchdowns and 3 interceptions, with a 106.2 passer rating.
 McNamara was the sixth straight starting quarterback under Budmayr, including Petras, that had better statistical production under different quarterback coaching.
 The majority of Iowa's season saw Deacon Hill start at quarterback.
 Hill finished the season completing 48.6% of his passes, throwing for 5 touchdowns and 8 interceptions.
 His passer rating was 87.4.
 Offensive coordinator Brian Ferentz was fired after the season.

-Despite his lack of any experience coaching the position, Budmayr was elevated to Iowa's wide receivers coach in February 2024.
-“Jon is an excellent coach and a perfect fit for this position,” said head coach Kirk Ferentz.
-“He has a wealth of knowledge and a familiarity with our program that make him a natural to take this role.”
+Due to extensive QB coaching and OC experience, Budmayr was elevated to Iowa's wide receivers coach in February 2024.